450g per plant

-To prepare the soil, dig in plenty of well-rotted garden compost and apply a dressing of sulphate of potash fertiliser.
+Prepare the soil by digging in plenty of well-rotted garden compost and apply a dressing of sulphate of potash fertiliser.
 Plant the strawberries so their roots are just buried, about 30-45cm apart, then firm the soil around them.
 Water well for the first few weeks.

 Strawberries are also suited to growing in pots and hanging baskets.
 Use deep pots at least 15cm wide and plant one strawberry per pot.
-They like well-drained conditions, so use a soil-based compost with a deep layer of gravel or broken crocks in the base.
+They thrive in moist but well-drained conditions, so use a soil-based compost with a deep layer of gravel or broken crocks in the base.

-A growing bag will support six to eight strawberry plants, especially if you lay one bag over another, with holes cut to allow roots to penetrate to the full depth.
+A growing bag will support six to eight strawberry plants, especially if you lay one bag over another, with holes cut around the bag, to allow roots to penetrate to the full depth.

 Watch Monty Don’s video guide to planting up a new strawberry bed: